reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

       </plugin>
 ```

 Let us use Maven to run the `build-image goal` to build the application and create the container image.
-We are not using any docker file now.
+We are not using any Docker file now.

 ```shell
 mvn spring-boot:build-image